prolesoft/marxist.space/security.md

 like [KeePassXC](https://keepassxc.org/) or [Bitwarden](https://bitwarden.com/) when you can.
 Never reuse passwords anywhere, and rotate your passwords regularly.
 Check for password/phrase security [here](https://howsecureismypassword.net/), and check regularly to see if your data has been involved in a leak
 [here](https://haveibeenpwned.com/) ([Firefox](#browsers) has this feature built in now).

+### Encrpytion

+[Keybase](https://keybase.io/) is a featureful app that makes encrpyted files, messaging, group chat, teams, identiy proofs, and Git hosting all very easy to use.
+It's also a US-based company, so is not an ideal option for very sensitive data.

+Using [GnuPG](https://gnupg.org/) (an implementation of PGP) takes more practice, but is worth it for encrypting files manually and sending encypted emails.
+Check out [this guide](https://github.com/bfrg/gpg-guide) to getting up and running with GPG.

 ### OS